 The HomeSounds project invites everyone, particularly young people, to become active environmental listeners for the benefit of their creativity, education, health and well-being.

 The sounds of our environment are a profound, subtle and deeply influential context in our lives.
-Some of the areas of this influence include our sense of time and place, our memories, emotions and physical bodies, the physical world, our personal, social and spiritual relationships, and our relationship with nature.
+This sphere of influence includes our sense of time and place, our memories, emotions and physical bodies, the physical world, our personal, social and spiritual relationships, and our relationship with nature.

-HomeSounds encourages active environmental listening through a wide range of activities fitting broadly into one, or all, of three main categories; Creativity, Health/Well-Being, and Education.
-Some of these activities include in-person and online sound-walks, the installation of live-streaming microphones, and educational programmes.
-The project works both independently and in partnership with educational establishments, charititable organisations, health providers, community groups and individuals of all ages and circumstances.
+HomeSounds encourages active environmental listening through a wide range of activities that fit broadly into one, or all, of the categories of creativity, education, health and well-being.
+These activities include in-person and online sound-walks, the installation of live-streaming microphones, and tailored programs of education.
+The project works both independently and in partnership with educational establishments, charititable organisations, health providers, community groups, individuals of all ages and circumstances, and many others.
 Some of the organisations with whom we have collaborated include BREAK Children's Charity, Norfolk Wildlife Trust, Mancroft Advice Project, City Academy Norwich, Norwich International Youth Project, Excelsior Trust, National Trust, RSPB, Norwich Science Festival, British Science Association, Norfolk County Council, English Heritage and many more.